pavithrailankoon/BookShop_WebProject/README.md

 # BookShop_WebProject
-This is our first website that develop front-end and back-end.
+ This is our first website project for a bookshop.